itsjennaz/cs386-group1/deliverables/D1-Inception.md

     * Needs to be User Friendly, and attractive to eye
 * Representative Quotes:
     * "I don't have a need for the new PS5."
     * "Could it track products in from foreign markets?
-(Japeness, Chinesse, German)"
+(Japenese, Chinese, German, etc.)"
     * "Exclusive items, such as trading cards or certain comic, would be nice."
 * Assessment:
     * Must Have: Foreign market/limited addition items